 Consider alternative charitable gifts to organizations like World Concern, and Heifer Project that provide animals and other gifts for people in impoverished communities to enable them to start small businesses.

-Consider gifts from MSA this Christmas.
-MSA also has a number of Advent and Christmas resources that make great gifts too.
+Consider gifts from the Godspace store this Christmas.
+Godspace also has a number of Advent and Christmas resources that make great gifts too.
 Our prayer cards make great stocking stuffers and can be used throughout the year to bring rhythm and reflection into peoples’ lives.

 Give away one day’s wages to an organization of your choice – like One Days Wages – that works to overcome poverty.